ConsumerDataStandardsAustralia/standards/slate/source/includes/security/_transport_security.md

 <a id="mutual-tls"></a>
 ### Use of MTLS

-All back-channel communication between Data Recipient and Data Holder systems MUST incorporate, unless stated otherwise, **[MTLS]** as part of the TLS handshake:
+All back-channel communication between Data Recipient Software Product and Data Holder systems MUST incorporate, unless stated otherwise, **[MTLS]** as part of the TLS handshake:

 - The presented Client transport certificate MUST be issued by the CDR Certificate Authority (CA).
 The Server MUST NOT trust Client transport certificates issued by other authorities.
 - The presented Server transport certificate MUST be issued by the CDR Certificate Authority (CA).
 The Client MUST NOT trust Server transport certificates issued by other authorities.